 Managers should be having career discussions with their employees to ensure that their career aspirations are being recognised as important in the eyes of their employer.

 Employee recognition can be shown by offering employees the opportunity to participate on training courses which would help support them with their work and future development.
 By offering training, employees are likely to feel a valued member of the team and will want to perform well.

-Another way employers can recognise their staff based on performance.
-It can however be highly subjective.
+Another way employers can recognise their staff is based on performance.
+However, it is important to note that this can be highly subjective.

 Some organisations may reward employees by treating them to office extras that create an enjoyable working environment such as a pool table, gym equipment or relaxation area.
 An example would be Google that took this to the extreme when they introduced the office slide!